Jim Walden (American football): Iowa State

 After starting the 1994 campaign 0–2, many fans began to criticize his coaching ability.
 He began his weekly press conference by handing out the records of Dennis Erickson, Johnny Majors, and Earle Bruce while they were at Washington State and Iowa State.
 He then handed out Iowa State's overall record in football since fielding its first team in 1892, which, at the time, was 423–461–45—a .480 percentage, and compared his record to that one.
 Walden claimed that he was as good a coach or better than Erickson, Majors, and Bruce.
 The difference was, according to Walden, they left for better schools while he stayed at Iowa State.

 On Thursday, November 3, 1994, after starting the season 0–7–1, Walden informed his team that he would resign at season's end.
 He was allowed to coach his final three games by the university, but banned from coaching his last game at Colorado because of criticizing the officials after the Kansas State game.
 Kansas State's Nyle Wiren had body-slammed Walden's quarterback Todd Doxzon into the turf head first.
 Nothing was called and Walden, with nothing to lose, went off on the officiating after the game:

 Walden coached his final game on November 12 against the Nebraska Cornhuskers in Ames.
 Iowa State had an 0–8–1 record and Nebraska was undefeated, with a number one ranking.
 Unbelievably Walden's Cyclones hung with the Huskers.
 At the end of the third quarter, Nebraska led by only two points, 14–12.
 The final quarter proved to be too much for Walden's team, and Nebraska won the game 28–12.

 The Cyclones finished with a winless 0–10–1 record in 1994.
 Walden ranks sixth at Iowa State in total wins and 22nd winning percentage.

 Walden made an ominous statement about coaches who stay at Iowa State:

 Later life

 After retiring from Iowa State, Walden served as a radio color commentator, first for the Iowa Barnstormers of the Arena Football League and later back in Pullman for Washington State.
-He still hosts a Sunday evening radio show in Iowa on WHO called "Two Guys Named Jim".
+He hosted a Sunday evening radio show in Iowa on WHO called "Two Guys Named Jim".
 In the final regular season Harris Interactive Poll in 2006, he was the only voter to have Florida at No. 1; the other 112 No. 1 votes went to Ohio State.
 Florida handily defeated Ohio State 41–14 in the BCS National Championship Game on January 8, 2007.